mu-ni/memo/bq/14principles.md

 - Tell me about the most difficult interaction互动 you had at work.
-- Tell me about a time when you did not accept the status quo现状. previous work, after reorganization, colleagues don't accept new technologies I try to share latest knowledge with them but it seems they are not interested I discuss my ideas with my manager, he support me a lot We can use popular technologies in new project(jboss - spring-boot)
+- Tell me about a time when you did not accept the status quo现状. previous work, after reorganization, colleagues don't accept new technologies in our field, technologies develop very fast, 5 years -> out of date I try to share latest knowledge with them but it seems they are not interested I discuss my ideas with my manager, firstly not understand try my best to convince him, hard now, but easier in the future finally he accepted mu suggestions, and support me a lot during that project We can use popular technologies in new project(jboss - spring-boot)

 - Tell me about a time when you had to step up and disagree with a team members approach.